 - Cite any outside sources used in your essays, as plagiarism will result in disqualification.

-- Fulbright students are subject to the 212e home-country physical presence requirement, which requires students to return home for a cumulative period of two years prior to being eligible for certain U.S. visa categories.
+- Fulbright students are subject to the 212e home-country physical presence requirement, which requires students to return to West Bank and Gaza for a cumulative period of two years prior to being eligible for certain U.S. visa categories.
 (Fulbright alumni may still apply for other visa categories, including those for tourism or additional study in the United States, prior to fulfilling the two-year home residency requirement).
 For more details please visit the U.S. Department of State Consular Affairs website.

 The application deadline for the Fulbright Foreign Student Program 2021-2022 is June 1, 2020.